rcos/rcos-handbook/docs/grading/rubric.md

 # Grading Rubric for Mentors

 Mentors have a unique responsibility within RCOS.
-As a mentor you are expected to run a small group, be familiar with all the projects in your group, fill out evaluations, provide guidance and technical support to projects in your group, and to regularly attend mentor meetings.
+As a mentor you are expected to run a Small Group, be familiar with all the projects in your group, fill out evaluations, provide guidance and technical support to projects in your group, and to regularly attend mentor meetings.
 Additionally, you are expected to help us plan and execute external events such as code jams,